Tips and Tricks for Laundry on the Road

 There are suggestions on the packing list recommending materials (quick dry, dirt deflecting etc.) and types of clothing that may make laundry day easier.

 Use a Service

 There are essentially no self service laundromats in Costa Rica, but laundry services are fairly common.
-Pricing is typically by the kg ($0.40-$1.20) and works out to about $8-$12 per load for washing and drying.
+Pricing is typically by the kg ($0.40-$1.20) and works out to about $8-$12 per load for wash, dry, fold (and maybe deliver).

 - Please never pollute streams or rivers.

 - If you’ve never hand washed before it’s simple.
 Just wet, soap and squeeze and squish until clean.
 If you have a flat clean surface you can use a kneading motion pushing a small pile of clothes down and away from you then rolling them back towards yourself.
 Rinsing well takes about 3 times as long as washing and can be accomplished by using the same motion as washing while continuously adding fresh water.

 - Wash a few items at a time.
 Lugging 30 lbs of wet clothes around for a couple of days until it decides to stop raining or you find a dryer is no fun at all.
 If you only have a few wet things you can strap them to the outside of your pack to dry.

 - A great way to get a clean outfit is to just step into the shower fully clothed.
 Wash and rinse as usual then strip and repeat to get yourself clean too.